Project Conversations To and From Slack

 - In the Message field, simply type the forward slash "/" to open the commands window.

-- Then continue to type "get" or "post" and then available commands will appear to choose from.
+- The type "/get" or "/post" and the available commands will appear to choose from.

 Get Assignments